2006 Colorado Holiday Blizzards: Denver

 The first blizzard began early on Wednesday December 20, 2006, as a storm blew through the eastern plains of Colorado spilling as much as two feet of snow up and down Interstate-25, from Fort Collins to Pueblo.
 The entire state was mired in drifts of snow up to 8 ft high and, at some locations, even higher drifts existed.
 Downtown Denver, in particular, experienced severe economic hardships as a result since so many paths were not clear for potential customers, but it was the same throughout many places.
 Denver International Airport, the tenth busiest airport in the world and one of the busiest places in Colorado, rarely closes for weather, but was forced to shut down operations for a record 45 hours.
 Doing so in the midst of Christmas traveling, the closing affected travel across the United States.
 Hundreds of flights were canceled, and many upset travelers were stranded in the DIA terminals, and even though the plows were used to maximize clearing the runways, thousands of travelers were forced to extend their stay at DIA.
 Many roads throughout the state were impassable, schools and other community functions were canceled immediately, and the general public of Colorado was snowed in.

 Albuquerque

-The storm also pounded Albuquerque with over 26 inches of snow in less than two days.
+The storm also pounded Albuquerque, New Mexico with over 26 inches of snow in less than two days.